thc1006/nephio-intent-to-o2-demo/VM1_INTEGRATED_ARCHITECTURE.md

-# VM-1 Integrated LLM Architecture Design
+# VM-1 Architecture Design
 ## Intent-to-O2 with Claude Code CLI Integration

 ### Executive Summary

-This document outlines the architectural redesign for integrating LLM capabilities directly into VM-1 using Claude Code CLI, eliminating the need for VM-3.
+This document outlines the architectural redesign for integrating LLM capabilities directly into VM-1 using Claude Code CLI, eliminating the need for VM-1.
 The design includes service abstraction layers, API interfaces, frontend UI, and real-time monitoring capabilities.

 ---